AdobeDocs/analytics-platform.en/help/getting-started/aa-vs-cja/mapping-data-ims-orgs.md

 ---
-title: Cross-IMS Data Mappaing
+title: Map Analytics Data From Multiple IMS Organizations
-description: Learn how you can request to map data from report suites from multiple source IMS organizations to a destination IMS organization.
+description: Learn how you can request to map data from report suites from multiple source IMS organizations to report suites and ultimately datasets in a destination IMS organization.
 role: Admin
 solution: Customer Journey Analytics
 feature: Adobe Analytics Integration,Administration